Campus partnerships, services & other information

 408 South Locust Street

 Maintenance and Repair Requests

 We regularly need to fix items in our residence units and in student rooms.
 Facilities Management is the central point for repairs.
-If something needs to be fixed in your room or living unit, please submit the repair through TMA on E-services.
-Be as specific as possible.
-Include the name of the living unit, the specific area or room number, the resident’s name (if applicable), and the location and nature of the needed repair.
-For emergency repairs, please call Facilities Management at x4233.
-For non-emergency repairs, please submit a Maintenance Request (TMA) online by logging into E-services.
+If something needs to be fixed in your room or living unit, please submit the repair through Facilities Management by logging in on e-services.
+Be as specific as possible, following the drop-down menu options as you complete the request.
+For emergency repairs, please call Facilities Management at x4233 (or DePauw Public Safety after hours).
+For non-emergency repairs, please submit a Maintenance Request online by logging into E-services.

 DePauw University requires that all students living in University owned housing participate in a meal plan.
 The plans provide students with the flexibility to purchase meals or snacks at any dining service location.
-Meals are available at The Inn at DePauw Social Center (Hoover Dining Hall starting 10/31/16), Hub Express, Den Bistro and Convenience Store, Café Roy and Café Allegro.
-Meal plan flex dollars can be used at The Fluttering Duck and 2 West Bistro which are located at the Inn at DePauw.
+Meals are available at Hoover Dining Hall, Cafe Roy, Café Allegro and Student Union Convenience Store.
+Meal plan flex dollars can be used at The Fluttering Duck and 2 West Bistro located at the Inn at DePauw.

 All living units have network outlets in the room to allow access to the DePauw data network and the Internet.
 Data jacks will be orange or white in color.
 Problems with internet or network access should be reported to Help Desk at 765.658.4294 or at their office, located on the lower level of the Memorial Student Union Building.